filecoin-project/cpp-filecoin/README.md

 ### Rust Installation

-C++ Filecoin implementation uses Rust libraries as dependencies for BLS provider.
+C++ Filecoin implementation uses Rust libraries as dependencies for BLS providers.
 All you need to build these targets successfully - is Rust lang installed to your `${HOME}/.cargo/bin`.

 You can do it manually following the instructions from [rust-lang.org](https://www.rust-lang.org/tools/install) or any other way.